 Continues to develop the knowledge required to perform radiographic procedures.
-Topics include: anatomy and routine projections of cranium; anatomy and routine projections of the facial bones; anatomy and routine projections of the sinuses.
+Topics include: anatomy and routine projections of the facial bones; anatomy and routine projections of the sinuses.

-RADT 2201 - Introduction to Computed Tomography Corequisites: RADT 2220, RADT 2250
+RADT 2201 - Introduction to Computed Tomography

 Introduces the student to computed tomography and patient care in the CT suite.
 Topics include: the history of computed tomography, patient care and assessment, anatomy, contrast agents, radiation safety and protection, medical ethics and law, cultural diversity, and patient information management.